Johnmiicheal/Johnmiicheal/README.md

-- 🔭 I’m currently working on a react app.
+- 🔭 I’m still working on a react app.
 - 🌱 I’m currently learning react and UI cos I have to...
 - 👯 I’m looking to collaborate on any interesting work.
-- ⚡ Fun fact: CheapETH | DogeCoin
+- ⚡ Fun fact: React.js is fun

 <br />